shivannis/xandr-docs-public/xandr-docs/articles/monetize/explore-trader-home.md

 The card displays the number of **Days Left in Flight** for the insertion order.
 The units of time remaining in the flight will switch to hours when there are 48 hours or less left.

+> [!WARNING]
-The flight must be added to the insertion order for the card to display all of the metrics.
+> The flight must be added to the insertion order for the card to display all of the metrics.
 For information on how to add a flight, see [Create an Insertion Order](create-an-insertion-order.md).

 ## Viewing card states